NFL draft attendance record set with more than 700,000 fans attending the event in Detroit

 “Hey, you’re not going to punt too much here,” Taylor said Williams wrote to him in a text message.

-Williams was the first of a record five quarterbacks picked among the top 10 and, with Denver drafting Bo Nix out of Oregon two picks later, a mark was matched for signal-callers selected in the first round.
+Williams was the first of a record five quarterbacks picked among the top 10, including Atlanta’s surprising selection of Michael Penix Jr. a month after giving Kirk Cousins a big deal.
+With Denver drafting Bo Nix out of Oregon at No. 12, a mark was matched for signal-callers selected in the first round.

+In all, a record-setting 23 offensive players were drafted in the opening round.

 AP NFL: https://apnews.com/hub/NFL